 The problem with this type of case is the overarching nature of the breach:

-The charge(s) do not rest on a single, arguable violation of the law.
-It is not the result of a single professional discipline (i.e., physicians or therapists conducing medical examinations).
-The Americans with Disability Act is 26 years old: where have the company’s legal counsel, medical practitioners (physicians, occupational therapists, and physical therapists), and human resource people been?
-In total this group of professionals allowed the company to violate at least seven different pillars of the code.
+The charge(s) do not rest on a single non-compliance issue.
+It is not the result of an action of a single professional discipline (i.e., physicians or therapists conducting medical examinations).
+The Americans with Disability Act is 26 years old: where have the company’s legal counsel, medical practitioners (physicians, occupational therapists, and physical therapists), and human resource professional been?
+In total this group of professionals allowed the company to transgress in at least seven different sections of the code.
 And who knows what awaits Georgia Power in the area of reasonable accommodation practices?

 Such alleged conduct violates the Americans with Disabilities Act (ADA), which prohibits employers from discriminating against employees and applicants who have actual disabilities, have a record of a disability, or whom the employer perceives as having an actual disability.
 EEOC filed suit (EEOC v.
 Georgia Power Company, Civil Action No. 1:13-cv-03225-AT) in U.S. District Court for the Northern District of Georgia, Atlanta Division after first attempting to reach a pre-litigation settlement through its conciliation process.